+Figure 2.10.
+Adding a JBoss Server A server object keeps track of the command line arguments when starting or stopping and the runtimes keep track of the location of the installation.
+This means that each server instance must be backed by an appropriate runtime.
+The New server wizard allows you to name the server via the Server name field, or you can use a generated default name.
+You can select the appropriate runtime from the Server runtime environment combo box.
+If there is no runtime that matches your needs, press the Add... link nearby to bring up the wizard for creating a new runtime (see Figure 2.3, "Adding a JBoss 5.0 Runtime").
+To configure an existing runtime, go to server preferences by pressing the Configure runtime environments... link.
+If the server you want to create does not have any installed runtime yet, the combobox and the links are absent.

 Figure 2.11.
-Adding a JBoss Server A server object keeps track of things like command line arguments when starting or stopping and the runtimes keep track of the location of the installation.
-Thus, each server instance must be backed by an appropriate runtime.
-The New server wizard allows you to name the server via the Server .lf name field. or you can use generated default name it necessary to click the Reset default button restore the default name, ).

-You can select the appropriate runtime from the Server runtime environment combo box.
-If there is no runtime that matches your needs just press the Add... link nearby to bring up the wizard for creating a new runtime (see Figure 2.3, "Adding a JBoss 5.0 Runtime").
-To configure an existing runtimes you should go to server preferences by pressing the Configure runtime environments... link.
-22 If the server you want to create does not have any installed runtime yet, the combo box and the links are absent.
+Installed Server Runtime Environments In this case the next page of the wizard which has the same form as in the previous section and will ask you to create the associated runtime.
+After targeting your server to a runtime, the final screen in this wizard presents a summary of the selected options, giving you a chance to verify that you have selected the appropriate runtime.

 Figure 2.12.
-Installed Server Runtime Environments In this case the next page of the wizard which has the same form as in the previous section and will ask you to create the associated runtime.
-Either way, after targeting your server to a runtime, the final screen in this wizard presents a summary of the selected options, giving you a chance to verify that you have selected the appropriate runtime.

-Figure 2.13.
 Installed Server Runtime Environments Click the Finish button to complete the process of the server creation.

 Now that we have created our runtimes and servers, we can explore the services and tools provided by the JBoss Server Manager.
-We hope this guide helped you to get started with the JBoss Tools server manager.
-For additional information you are welcome on JBoss forum [http://www.jboss.com/index.html? module=bb&op=viewforum&f=201].
 JBoss AS Perspective This chapter describes how to manage installed JBoss ServersTM via the JBoss AS perspective.
 The JBoss AS perspective is similar to the Java perspective, but it contains a few additional views.
 The Console view and the Properties view are standard views.
 The other two views that are added are the Project archives view and the Servers view.
 3.1.
 The Servers view The Servers view is built on the Common Navigator Framework allowing extensions and is using label decorators that make the UI compact enough without loosing the vital information.
 Let's have a detailed look at the Servers view and its constituent components.